neuml/txtai/CONTRIBUTING.md

     ```bash
     git add .
-    git commit -m "<descriptive message - link to #issue and/or #pr"
+    git commit -m "<descriptive message - include link to #issue and/or #pr>"
     ```

-    Note that the commit will fail if the pre-commit hook tests don't successfully run.
-If VS Code is used as the development environment, any errors would be visible during development in the problems panel.
-The pre-commit checks can also be run directly via:
+4. Push the changes

     ```bash
-    pre-commit run
-    ```

-3. Push the changes

-    ```bash
     git push -u origin descriptive-name
     ```

-4. Submit the PR on GitHub
+5. Submit the PR on GitHub

-    Go to the main project on GitHub and submit your PR via the `Pull Requests` tab.
+    Go to the main project on GitHub and submit your PR via the [Pull Requests](https://github.com/neuml/txtai/pulls) tab.

-5. Changes reviewed
+6. Changes reviewed

     Pull requests are carefully reviewed before merging.
 Please don't be discouraged if a there is follow up or questions on the changes.
 We want to help get the changes into a state where they can be merged in!